DaanAdriaanse/fungal-ITS-identification-pipeline/README.md

 - `wf-amplicon` – for variant-based and de novo consensus workflows
 - `seqtk` – for FASTQ to FASTA conversion
 - `ITSx` – for extraction of ITS1 and ITS2 regions from consensus FASTA
-- `BLAST+` – for fungal species identification against UNITE
+- `BLAST+` – for fungal species identification against UNITE and primer blast against reference genome.
 - `Minimap2` – for aligning reads to fungal reference genomes
 - `Samtools` – for BAM processing and calculation of mapped read counts via `samtools view`
 - `Bedtools intersect` – for determining overlap of mapped reads with annotated ITS regions (PCR specificity)